 Or maybe life began at the bottom of the sea.
 Keep going to learn how.

 The deep-sea vent theory suggests that life may have begun at submarine hydrothermal vents spewing key hydrogen-rich molecules.
 Their rocky nooks could then have concentrated these molecules together and provided mineral catalysts for critical reactions.
 Even now, these vents, rich in chemical and thermal energy, sustain vibrant ecosystems.

 The next idea is a chilling thought.
 Read on!

-Ice might have covered the oceans 3 billion years ago, as the sun was about a third less luminous than it is now.
+Ice might have covered the oceans 3 billion years ago, as the sun was about a third less luminous than it is now, scientists say.
 This layer of ice, possibly hundreds of feet thick, might have protected fragile organic compounds in the water below from ultraviolet light and destruction from cosmic impacts.
 The cold might have also helped these molecules to survive longer, allowing key reactions to happen.
 [Related: The Ingredients of Life]

 Instead of developing from complex molecules such as RNA, life might have begun with smaller molecules interacting with each other in cycles of reactions.
 These might have been contained in simple capsules akin to cell membranes, and over time more complex molecules that performed these reactions better than the smaller ones could have evolved, scenarios dubbed "metabolism-first" models, as opposed to the "gene-first" model of the "RNA world" hypothesis.